 A power plant with Dual Fluid technology costs around the same to build as a coal-fired plant and once built there are few costs.
 Firstly, because a Dual Fluid power plant requires little fuel and secondly, fissile residues are abundantly available in many countries.
 Electricity from Dual Fluid technology will therefore be so cheap that fossil fuels can disappear from the markets.

 Reactors today can exploit only 5% of the fuel.
 Pre-existing reactors, so-called fast reactors, are capable of exploiting the remaining 95% which is currently stored as nuclear waste.
-Russia and France already do so, but this doesn’t really add up because these plants use fuel rods.
+Russia already does so, but this doesn’t really add up because these plants use fuel rods.
 It is complex and expensive to both produce and dispose of them.
 Dual Fluid technology completely sidesteps cumbersome fuel rods.
 This means it can exploit the waste efficiently and completely.

 Our methods of generating energy are closely linked to how we have developed culturally.
 Once we had mastered how to control fire, we spent several hundred thousand years burning wood or manure.
 Later we exploited the muscle power of animals.
 In the Middle Ages we learned how to harness weak environmental energies like wind and water.
 But it wasn’t until we discovered a highly-concentrated fuel like coal, that the industrial revolution became a reality.